 Provigil FDA Prescribing Information: Side Effects

-The following table (Table 3) presents the adverse experiences that occurred at a rate of 1% or more and were more frequent in adult patients treated with PROVIGIL (modafinil) than in placebo-treated patients in the principal, placebo-controlled clinical trials.
+Table 1 presents the adverse reactions that occurred at a rate of 1% or more and were more frequent in PROVIGIL-treated patients than in placebo-treated patients in the placebo-controlled clinical trials.

 (n = 934)